You are viewing a story from harrypotterfanfiction.com

 Potter wrote it down, in cramped, small handwriting, and gestured to where the prospective Seekers stood.
 “Go over there then,” he said, moving onto the next person.

 She could only hope that this was enough, and the hours she’d put in over the summer, practicing and practicing in the woods behind her house had not been wasted.
-She could have spent it doing much more practical things, like making sure her homework was up to scratch and practising charms with her holiday tutor, and now she wanted to make sure that time wasn’t wasted.
+She could have spent it doing much more practical things, like making sure her homework was up to scratch and practising charms with her holiday tutor, but she really wanted this.

 There are only so many hours in a day, so many days in a week, so many weeks in a month, and so many months in a year.
 Time was short, and it always seemed to be running out for somebody.
 For Sally, there just never seemed to be enough.